davclark/edx-documentation/en_us/install_operations/source/devstack/run_devstack.rst

    .. code-block:: bash

-    paver lms
+    paver devstack lms

    Or, to start the LMS without updating requirements and compiling assets, use the ``fast`` option:

    .. code-block:: bash

-    paver lms --fast
+    paver devstack lms --fast

    The LMS starts.